Q. Can I review the Holton-Wise property management agreement?

 Q. A tenant moved out of my property.
 When will I find out how much the turnover cost is to get it ready to rent to a new tenant?

 A. Once a unit goes vacant Holton-Wise will schedule our maintenance team to go to the unit, perform a lock change to secure the property and do a rent ready inspection.
 We will then provide you with a line by line bid for all of the work that needs to be done to meet our minimum rental standards.
 Until this bid is created there is no way to tell you what your specific turnover costs will be as every situation is different.
+It's also important to note that the Holton-Wise maintenance team can turn a unit over doing just enough work to meet our minimum rental standards or the we can upgrade a unit with the most popular fixtures to attract a higher quality tenant.
+More information on why an investor would want to have Holton-Wise upgrade their unit can be found in the video below.

 Q. Do you cover the entire metro area?